 What is bouldering?
 Do I need experience to try that?

 All Earth Treks Climbing Centers have extensive bouldering areas.
-Bouldering is unroped climbing on shorter walls ranging from 13 to 16 feet high.
+Bouldering is unroped climbing on shorter walls ranging from 14 to 17 feet high.
 While you don’t need any previous climbing experience to boulder, to reduce the chance of injury we strongly encourage new climbers to experience roped climbing first.
-Bouldering involves increased inherent risks because YOU WILL FALL, and all falls are ground falls that could result in serious injury.
-Check out the Waiver Form with Bouldering Orientation for more info.
+Bouldering involves increased risks because YOU WILL FALL, and all falls are ground falls that could result in serious injury.
+Check out the Waiver Form and Bouldering Orientation Video for more info.
 Fundamentals of Bouldering is also a great class to get started.

 How much does it cost?

 Yes!
 Yoga classes and use of the fitness area is included with all entrance fees (day passes, memberships, etc).